 What are the minimum and maximum storage limits of an Amazon DocumentDB cluster?

 The minimum storage is 10 GB.
-Based on your cluster usage, your Amazon DocumentDB storage will automatically grow, up to 64 TB in 10 GB increments with no impact on performance.
-There is no need to provision storage in advance.
+Based on your cluster usage, your Amazon DocumentDB storage will automatically grow, up to 64 TiB in 10 GB increments with no impact on performance.
+With Amazon DocumentDB Elastic Clusters, storage will automatically grow up to 2 PB in 10 GB increments.
+For either case, there is no need to provision storage in advance.

 How does Amazon DocumentDB scale?